odejesush/webusb-on-workers/EXPLAINER.md

 permission for the origin to use the device.
 Once permission has been granted, the Web Worker can use `getDevices` to select a device from the list of devices that the origin has access to.
 The Web Worker can then open the device and perform I/O operations on it.
-On a `DedicatedWorker, these operations can occur asynchronously from the page, meaning that the page will not be slowed by heavy I/O operations.
+On a `DedicatedWorker`, these operations can occur asynchronously from the page, meaning that the page will not be slowed by heavy I/O operations.
 On a `SharedWorker`, control of the device can be shared with multiple pages from the same origin.